 Add More Mental Stimulation to Your Dogs Routine

-Dogs thrive on meaningful play and activities.
+Dogs thrive on meaningful play and activities, so try adding more mental stimulation to their routine.
 Keeping their brains active makes them tired just as physical activity does.
 Basic obedience training, agility, nose work, hide and seek, playing tug, and learning new tricks are all ways to mentally tire out your dog.

-As I mentioned above one of the easiest ways I’ve found to give my dog some extra mental stimulation is using stuffing a Kong with healthy treats.
+As I mentioned above one of the easiest ways I’ve found to give my dog some extra mental stimulation is using a stuffed Kong with healthy treats.